quicwg/base-drafts/draft-ietf-quic-http.md

 ### CANCEL_PUSH {#frame-cancel-push}

-The CANCEL_PUSH frame (type=0x3) is used to request cancellation of a server push prior to the push stream being created.
+The CANCEL_PUSH frame (type=0x3) is used to request cancellation of a server push prior to the push stream being received.
 The CANCEL_PUSH frame identifies a server push by Push ID (see {{frame-push-promise}}), encoded as a variable-length integer.

 When a server receives this frame, it aborts sending the response for the